Foot Reflexology: Not Just a Foot Massage

 Reflexology at Osmosis Day Spa Sanctuary

-At Osmosis, we recognize that Foot Reflexology could increase the healing potential of any massage experience.
+At Osmosis, we recognize that Foot Reflexology can enhance the healing potential of any massage experience.
 We offer a 15-minute Reflexology Enhancement that can be booked with any massage modality of any length.
-This not only feels good and enhances deep relaxation, it also brings increased blood supply to internal organs, promoting healing and the reduction of pain.
+This enhancement not only feels good and promotes deep relaxation, but it also increases blood supply to internal organs, promoting healing and reducing pain.
 Click here to book a massage with a Reflexology Enhancement.

 ___________________________________________